chenyenchung/personal_site/content/post/2019-03-26-migrating-from-medium-to-blogdown.md

 a website instead of a blog, and `blogdown` seems to provide an appropriate amount of versatility.

-Besides, `R` is one of my favorite work horse, and many of my articles are about it.
+Besides, `R` is one of my favorite work horses, and many of my articles are naturally about it.
 This makes `blogdown` even more attractive for me because now my small experiments can be in exactly the same format as my blog entry:
 `R Markdown`.

 Medium provides a nice downloading service, which gives you all your posts in